mauricioscastro/kcdump/README.md

 This comes from [a operator I am building to pull reports from k8s clusters](https://github.com/mauricioscastro/hcreport/tree/dev) and it ended up as a reasonable command line binary executable so I decided to put it apart here.

-Cutting to the chase and leaving explanations for later.
-It will work like any ordinary kube client and depend on a kubeconfig.
-Get the command line options with -h.

 ```bash
 > kcdump -h
 ```